Litetokens/Documentation/English_Documentation/LITETOKENS_Protocol/Mechanism_Introduction.md

     `unfreezebalance password`

-## Block-production reward for Super Representatives
+## Block-production reward for Envoys

-Each time a Super Representative finishes block production, reward will be sent to the subaccount in the superledger.
-Super Representatives can check but not directly make use of this asset.
-A withdrawal can be made once every 24 hours, transferring the reward from the subaccount to the Super Representative’s account.
+Each time an Envoy finishes block production, reward will be sent to the subaccount in the superledger.
+Envoys can check but not directly make use of this asset.
+A withdrawal can be made once every 24 hours, transferring the reward from the subaccount to the Envoy’s account.

-## Super Representative Election
+## Envoy Election

-Every account in LITETOKENS’s network is entitled to vote for the Super Representatives they support.
+Every account in LITETOKENS’s network is entitled to vote for the Envoys they support.
 Voting requires TP, which is determined by users’ current amount of frozen balance.

 Calculation of TP: 1 TP for 1 frozen XLT.